Retroviruses are re-writing the koala genome and causing cancer

-Category: Environment Hits: 5Koalas are facing multiple environmental and health issues which threaten their survival.
+Category: Climate Hits: 1Koalas are facing multiple environmental and health issues which threaten their survival.
 Along with habitat loss - accelerated by last year's devastating bush fires - domestic dog attacks and road accidents, they suffer from deadly chlamydial infections and extremely high frequency of cancer.
 Scientists now demonstrate that a retrovirus invading the koala germline explains the high frequency of koala cancer.

 Read more https://www.sciencedaily.com/releases/2021/02/210226103805.htm